pygeo/pycmbs/docsrc/source/benchmarking_customization.rst

 each variable.
 Note however, that you are free to do what you want and you can implement a new analysis routine which is doing right the thing you want it to do.

+????>>>>>
+model_data_routines.json

+specify routines and aprameters how to read data for a certain variable and model here it is sufficient to specify the routine that are implemented in some master class as the child classes all herit the corresponding routines

+e.g. JSBACH_RAW2 routine are also available in JSBACH_SPECIAL !!!!

 4. **Last step** is to tell pyCMBS that the analysis script you implemented is existing.
 This is again done, by simply registering it in the following file::